thecryptoneer/pixelsweeper-blog/docs/_posts/project-summary-pixelsweeper.md

 ## Why Sweep so many Squaddies?

 Our goal is to make PixelSweeper sustainable for all holders.
 The longer things are sustained, the more Sweeping we can do on all projects.
-We’ll initially be sweeping $50,000 worth of NFTs across three non-PancakeSquad floors, and we think this will have a very positive impact to those other collections, and to the BNB Chain NFT space.
+We’ll initially be sweeping $50,000 worth of NFTs across three non-Pancake Squad floors, and we think this will have a very positive impact to those other collections, and to the BNB Chain NFT space.

 A portion of the money from future ticket sales will also be used to sweep other floors in the future too.
 By having the biggest and most popular collection on BNB Chain at the center of our mechanisms we are confident that the PixelSweepers will hold some value, that tickets will be sold and hopefully in years to come our robots will be out there sweeping other collections too.